-This SBC modification requirement is in addition to existing ERISA rules, which generally require plan sponsors to provide an SMM within 60 days after adoption of a material reduction in covered benefits (or within 210 days for other plan modifications).
-However, the final SBC regulations state that if a plan sponsor provides a complete notice or an updated SBC to inform participants of the modification or change, the ERISA requirement to provide an SMM is also satisfied.
+This SBC modification requirement is in addition to existing ERISA rules, which generally require plan sponsors to provide an SMR within 60 days after adoption of a material reduction in covered benefits (or an SMM within 210 days for other plan modifications).
+However, the final SBC regulations state that if a plan sponsor provides a complete notice or an updated SBC to inform participants of the modification or change, the ERISA requirement to provide an SMM or SMR is also satisfied.
+For more information about ERISA's SMM and SMR requirements, see the NFP publication ERISA Compliance Considerations for Health and Welfare Benefit Plans.